SamuelNavarro/bcspin/README.md

 - `GET /models/{version}` - Get model version information
 - `DELETE /models/{version}` - Delete model version

+## Answering the Business Case

 We would need to first empasize the fact that we don't care that much about where the model was trained. **Since this is for a real-time inference system**, as long as we are able to provide an endpoint an receive `POST` requests, we are fine regardless of the cloud environment.
 I used a plain fastapi endpoint for the example.
 We are cloud agnostic and we can adapt it for whatever cloud env we need.
 The consideration would have been different if the serving would be for **batch inference**, since we would need to source the data, it would be easier to stay where we have the data, that would avoid a lot of the headaches that the cloud env solves for us (in this case, gcp).
 Having said that, if most of the services live in gcp, I would recommend to stay there an maybe deploy the endpoint in a vertex ai endpoint or Cloud Run.

-Regardless the previous considerations, deploying a model is a matter of taking a pkl file and making it available to receive requests, regardless of where you host it (e.g. fastapi endpoint in ec2 or cloud run, a vertex ai endpoint or sagemaker endpoint, etc).
+Regardless the previous considerations, deploying a model is a matter of taking a pkl file and making it available to receive requests, (via fastapi endpoint in ec2 or cloud run, a vertex ai endpoint or sagemaker endpoint, etc).
 For the sake of the example, I'm creating an endpoint in fastapi.

 I have experience in the AWS and since you mention that you use GCP, I decided to deploy it there.
 The app is deployed in https://sproxxo-127578390616.northamerica-south1.run.app/.
 You can checkout the swagger ui here: https://sproxxo-127578390616.northamerica-south1.run.app/docs

 ## Model Packaging and Versioning:
-> - [ ] How would you package this model for deployment?
-> - [ ] What strategy would you employ for versioning the model and its associated artifacts, especially given that you're establishing these practices?
-> - [ ] How would you ensure reproducibility of the deployed model?

 I would highly encourage the usage of some platform for experiment tracking and versioning of the models because that would enable us to pin dependencies and keep track of the versions.
 For the sake of the example, I used `mlflow` since I remember you mentioned `Databricks` and I read that it has good integration with `MLFlow`.
 In local development, you can access the UI at `localhost:5000`.